Baseball Mode

 Fielders

 Fielders, also known as position players, make up the rest of the team on the field.
-These players are responsible for defending their team against the opposing team's hitters.
+These players are responsible for defending against the opposing team's hitters.
 The fielders are made up of the following positions:

 Catcher: Positioned behind home plate, the catcher receives pitches from the pitcher and is involved in calling pitches, blocking, and throwing out base runners.